 Have you signed a contract for goods or services that will be supplied in the future like home repairs?
 You may have entered into a future performance contract.
 By law, these contracts must have certain information to help you make an informed decision.

 Bought something online and looking for more information?

 Signed a contract from a door to door salesperson?

-An issue with a phone, cable or internet contract?
+Having an issue with a phone, cable, or internet contract?
 Contact the Commission for Complaints for Telecom-Television Services (CCTS).

 Want to learn more about your rights about a contract you signed at a motor dealership?
 Contact the Vehicle Sales Authority.

 - Doing a reno?
 Don’t forget these contract details

 - How to tell if your reno contract is legal in BC (video)

 - What would you do?
 A guide to being a savvy consumer: home-repair